OlivierGeorgeon/osoyoo/README.md

 * Download the autocat_enacter.ino file to the robot
 * Check the robot's ip address in the arduino ide terminal
-* Run the autocat python application on your desktop, with the robot's ip adress as an argument
+* Run the autocat python application on your desktop, with the robot's IP adress as an argument

 ## More information